dlwhittenbury/NJL_parameter_fitting/README.md

 # NJL Model Parameter Fitting

-Mathematica files which fit the parameters of the three momentum and proper time regularised NJL models using low energy hadron phenomenology as constraints.
+This repository contains Mathematica notebooks which fit the parameters of the three momentum and proper time regularised NJL models using low energy hadron phenomenology as constraints.
-These parameter sets were used in my PhD research which were published in Refs.
+These parameter sets were used in [my PhD research](https://inspirehep.net/record/1495499/files/02whole.pdf) which were published [here](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.93.035807) and [here](https://www.sciencedirect.com/science/article/pii/S0370269316305627?via%3Dihub).

+Please note these notebooks do not perform any quark matter calculations.
+Those were done in a separate C++ code.
+These are just simple notebooks to compute the parameter sets.

 ## Proper Time Regularised Model Parameter Fitting

-This Mathematica notebook computes the PS1 and PS2 parameter sets (and their variations with the infra-red cutoff included) which were used in my thesis for quark matter calculations with the Schwinger proper time regularised NJL model.
-It fits the models parameters to properties of low energy hadron phenomenology.
-Please note this notebook does not perform any quark matter calculations.
-That was done in a separate C++ code.
-The parameter set for the three momentum regularised version of the model is computed in a different notebook.
-This is just a simple notebook to compute these parameter sets.
+This was done in the Mathematica notebook **NJL_PTR_Parameter_Fitting.nb**.
+It computes the PS1 and PS2 parameter sets (and their variations with the infra-red cutoff included) which were used in my thesis for quark matter calculations with the Schwinger proper time regularised NJL model.

-### PS1:
-Hadron phenomenology input: Subscript[M, l]=400 MeV, Subscript[M, s]=563 MeV, Subscript[m, \[Pi]]=140 MeV, Subscript[f, \[Pi]]= 93MeV.
-* PS1-IR### include an infra-red cutoff Subscript[\[CapitalLambda], IR]= ### MeV.

-### PS2:
-Hadron phenomenology input: Subscript[m, l]=5.5 MeV, Subscript[m, s]=135.7 MeV, Subscript[m, \[Pi]]= 140 MeV, Subscript[f, \[Pi]]=93 MeV
-* PS2-IR### include an infra-red cutoff Subscript[\[CapitalLambda], IR]= ### MeV.

-Notebook Author: D. L. Whittenbury
-Version: v1.0
-Last Updated: 28/9/2018
+All equations can be found in [my thesis](https://inspirehep.net/record/1495499/files/02whole.pdf) and also in a number of other references.
+The relevant parts of my thesis are section 6.5 and the appendices B.8, B.9, B.10 and B11.

+## Three Momentum Regularised Model Parameter Fitting

+This was done in the Mathematica notebook **NJL_TMR_Parameter_Fitting.nb**.
+It computes the HK parameter set which was used in my thesis for quark matter calculations with the three momentum regularised NJL model.
+The HK parameter set is only used for the three momentum regularised version of the model.

 References:
-All equations can be found in my thesis and also in a number of other references.
-The relevant parts of my thesis are section 6.5 and the appendices B.8, B.9, B.10 and B11.
+(1) [PRD, 83, 034005 (2011)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.83.034005) T. Inagaki, D. Kimura, H. Kohyama, A. Kvinikhidze, Nonet meson properties in the Nambu-Jona-Lasinio model with dimensional versus cutoff regularisation.
+(2) [PTEP, 7, 073D01 (2013)](https://academic.oup.com/ptep/article/2013/7/073D01/1571314) K. Masuda, T. Hatsuda and T. Takatsuka, Hadron-quark crossover and massive hybrid stars.
+(3) [Phys.
+Rept.
+247, 221-367 (1994)](https://www.sciencedirect.com/science/article/abs/pii/0370157394900221) T. Hatsuda and T. Kunihiro, QCD phenomenology based on a chiral effective Lagrangian.